6 connoisseur restaurant tips

 Brandsøn

 Brandsøn surprises you right away with its décor.
 A catering establishment in Montreal was the inspiration for the large, round bar at the entrance.
 In the restaurant area, you are transported to Scandinavia.
 And in a central place, you will find a mosasaurus or mesh lizard in the Brandsøn logo.
-The mosasaur refers to Maastricht as the first location where the fossil remains of this prehistoric animal were found and to the restaurant's location: right on the Maas near the 13th-century Sint-Servaas bridge.
+The mosasaur refers to Maastricht as the first location where the fossil remains of this prehistoric animal were found and to the restaurant's location: right on the Meuse near the 13th-century Sint-Servaas bridge.
 Brandsøn is at least as surprising when it comes to shared, fine and private dining.
 A reservation at the chef's table is among the possibilities.

 • Brandsøn Maastricht interior